| | FCC Notice of Apparent Liability - Unlicensed Operations

 8 See Leslie D. Brewer, 12 FCC Rcd 13,490 (1997).

-9 The June 19, 1997, letter denied the STA request because
+9 The June 19, 1997, letter denied the STA request because it failed to satisfy the requirements of Section 15.7(a) of

 the Commission's rules, 47 C.F.R. § 15.7(a), pursuant to